directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson49.md

 Wraparound windows flood the room with light, hinting she may have slept in. <br/>
 The lack of curtains reveals glimpses of nearby buildings, suggesting an urban or suburban setting.<br/>
 <br/>
-Crisp white bedding adorns the bed, complete with a plush comforter and pillows. <br/>
+Crisp white bedding adorns the bed, complete with a smooth comforter and pillows. <br/>
 A sleek leather headboard doubles as a cozy backrest, while a matching dark bedside table topped with a modern lamp adds a chic touch.<br/>
 <br/>
 The woman, wearing a comfortable-looking nightgown, lies in the middle of the spacious bed. <br/>